 The house itself has sections from a number of periods from the late 12th century to c.1620.
 The Banqueting Hall is medieval, but the house is predominantly Elizabethan, its pride being the oak panelled Long Gallery; the diamond panes of the gallery’s many windows are set at different angles to facilitate the entry of daylight.
 It also has a magnificent collection of English, Flemish and French tapestries, remains of a larger collection lost in a 1925 fire.
 Most important are five early 17th century English tapestries that may have belonged to King Charles I. The chapel has medieval frescoes, and the house also has a fine painting by Rex Whistler (1933), the artist of Plas Newydd.

-Next we continue our journey to the elegant spa town of Buxton which will be our base for the next four nights.
+Next we continue our journey to the elegant spa town of Buxton, which will be our base for the next four nights.
 Our hotel, built in 1550 by the Earl of Shrewsbury, the 4th husband of formidable Bess of Hardwick, is reputedly the oldest in England and has hosted during its long history such luminaries as Mary, Queen of Scots and Daniel Defoe.
-It is located in the centre of the town opposite one the most exquisite Edwardian opera houses in the British Isles, which we will visit during our stay.
+It is located in the centre of the town opposite one of the most exquisite Edwardian opera houses in the British Isles.
 (Overnight Buxton) B

 This morning we enjoy the stunning and diverse scenery of Britain’s first designated national park, the Peak District National Park (1951).
 The Peak District is situated at the southern end of the Pennines in Central England and covers most of northern Derbyshire as well as parts of Cheshire, Yorkshire and Staffordshire.
 It has been prominent in numerous movies and TV dramas, including the BBC’s Pride and Prejudice and Jane Eyre.
 A local guide will point out some of the locations used during filming whilst introducing Derbyshire’s bustling market towns, villages, and showing us its hills, dales and rivers.